MicrosoftDocs/Devices-docs/surface/surface-driver-firmware-lifecycle-support.md

 This page provides essential information on the driver and firmware lifecycle for Windows-based Surface devices, designed to assist IT admins in effectively planning and managing their hardware and software deployment strategies.

-This policy outlines the lifecycle of driver and firmware updates for Surface devices.
-It begins on the initial release of a device and extends until the designated end-of-servicing date when Surface ceases to publish updates.
-The following sections detail the policy and specify end-of-servicing dates.
+This policy outlines the lifecycle of driver and firmware updates for commercial Surface for Business devices.
+It runs from the initial release of a device until the designated end-of-servicing date when Surface ceases to publish updates.

 ## Overview